openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 #### Channel Group _Range Data_

 Based on Vehicle Type (Thing Type ID) some Channels are presented or not.
-For Conventional Fuel Cars the _Electric Range_ isn't presented while for Battery Electric Vehicles _Range Fuel_ isn't valid.
+For Conventional Fuel Vehicles the _Electric Range_ isn't presented while for Battery Electric Vehicles _Range Fuel_ isn't valid.
 Hybrid Vehicles have both and in addition _Hybrid Range_

 | Channel Label         | Channel Group ID | Channel ID          | Type                 | Valid for               | Description                                       |